 The Department of Chemistry and Biochemistry maintains its own requirements for safety training.
-All incoming graduate students are required to take Safety Orientation for Graduate Students and Teaching Assistants which is a classroom course as well as the online Chemical Hygiene Training.
-Advisors can and will require other training.
+All incoming graduate students and research personnel in the Department of Chemistry and Biochemistry are required to take the following courses:

-Register for training
+Register for Training

 Additional Safety Information

-The Department of Chemistry and Biochemistry enforces the federal requirement for all teaching and research labs to maintain a Chemical Hygiene Plan (link to template) which should include a chemical inventory, Laboratory Personnel Safety Checklist and Standard Operating Procedures.
-Contact the departmental compliance officer for information on SOPs.
+The Department of Chemistry and Biochemistry enforces the federal requirement for all teaching and research labs to maintain a Chemical Hygiene Plan which should include (at minimum):

 The department also requires all departing faculty and research workers as well as graduating students to complete Checklist for Vacating Laboratories.